open-webui/open-webui/INSTALLATION.md

-### Installing Both Ollama and Open WebUI Using Kustomize
+### Installing Both Ollama and Falcor Using Kustomize

 For cpu-only pod